-From time to time, the Company participates with spectrum auctions with the FCC that require upfront deposits to participate in these auctions.
+From time to time, the Company participates in spectrum auctions with the FCC that require upfront deposits to participate.
 FCC rules restrict information that bidders may disclose about their participation in these auctions, including the amount of their upfront payments.